 \section{Abstract}

 {We present a comprehensive review of the structure of pseudoscalar mesons within an algebraic model formulated in the light-front framework.
-The approach provides a unified description of leading-twist parton distribution amplitudes (PDAs), light-front wave functions (LFWFs), generalized parton distributions (GPDs), parton distribution functions (PDFs), elastic electromagnetic form factors (EFFs), charge radii, and impact-parameter GPDs (IPS-GPDs), all derived consistently from the same underlying Bethe–Salpeter amplitudes.
+The approach provides a unified description of leading-twist parton distribution amplitudes, light-front wave functions, generalized parton distributions, parton distribution functions, elastic electromagnetic form factors, charge radii, and impact-parameter GPDs, all derived consistently from the same underlying Bethe–Salpeter amplitudes.
 Results are discussed for light ($\pi$, $K$), heavy–light ($D$, $D_s$, $B$, $B_s$, $B_c$), and heavy–heavy ($\eta_c$, $\eta_b$) pseudoscalar mesons, allowing for a systematic analysis of the role played by quark-mass asymmetry and heavy-quark dynamics.
-The study highlights how increasing quark masses drive a transition from broad, asymmetric momentum distributions to increasingly symmetric and spatially compact configurations.
-Comparisons with lattice QCD, Dyson–Schwinger equation studies, and contact-interaction models are presented where available.
-Overall, the algebraic model offers a transparent and symmetry-consistent framework to explore the three-dimensional momentum and spatial structure of pseudoscalar mesons across all quark-mass regimes.}
+Wherever possible, comparisons with experiments, lattice QCD, Dyson–Schwinger equation studies, contact-interaction models, effective quark models and holographic QCD are presented.
+Overall, the algebraic model offers a transparent and symmetry-preserving framework to explore the three-dimensional momentum and spatial structure of pseudoscalar mesons across all quark-mass regimes.}